AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-general-settings.md

 ### Illustrator tab {#illustrator-tab}

-You can rasterize Adobe Illustrator® files, maintain transparent backgrounds, choose a resolution, and choose a color space.
+You can rasterize Adobe Illustrator&reg; files, maintain transparent backgrounds, choose a resolution, and choose a color space.

-You can use Adobe® Illustrator® (AI) files in Adobe Dynamic Media.
+You can use Adobe&reg; Illustrator&reg; (AI) files in Adobe Dynamic Media.
 Adobe Dynamic Media offers commands for configuring these files as you upload them.

 When you upload Illustrator (AI) image files, you can format them in various ways.
 You can rasterize the files, maintain the transparent background, choose a resolution, and choose a color space.
 Options for formatting PostScript and Illustrator files are available on the Upload screen under PostScript Options and Illustrator Options in the Upload Job Options box.